-Bateta Pawa is another dish often served in India as a breakfast dish in gujarati homes.
+Bateta Pawa is a dish often served in India as a breakfast dish in Gujarati homes.
 I usually make them as a quick snack.
 This one was made with potatoes, flaked rice and sweet corn – hence I called it Quick and Easy Bateta Makai Pawa.
-I have never seen them on a restaurant menu but I wouldn’t be surprised if they served this dish.
+Adding sweetcorn to the traditional bateta pawa gives it a nice East African flavour reminding me of my days in Kenya.

 Ingredients (serves 2):